Quantum state transfer in a XX chain with impurities: Localization of the eigenstates

-In the second region $\alpha_{J}<\alpha<\alpha_{c},$ the eigen-states with energies close to the border of the band become more extended acquiring a IPR maximum near to $\alpha_{c}$.
+In the second region $\alpha_{J}<\alpha<\alpha_{c},$ the eigenstates with energies close to the border of the band become more extended acquiring a IPR maximum near to $\alpha_{c}$.
 These peaks become sharper when $N$ grows.
-At $\alpha_{c}$, these eigen-states are again equally localized, but for values of $\alpha$ larger than $\alpha_{c}$, but very close to this value, the eigen-states become more localized.
-The size of the interval around $\alpha_{c}$ in which this critical behavior can be observed depends on the size of the chain.
+At $\alpha_{c}$, these eigenstates are again equally localized, but for values of $\alpha$ larger than $\alpha_{c}$, but very close to this value, the eigenstates become more localized.
+The size of the interval around $\alpha_{c}$ in which this critical behaviour can be observed depends on the size of the chain.
 This localization changes seem to be related to the avoided crossings in the spectrum previously described.

-In the last region $\alpha>\alpha_{c}$ there are only two eigen-states highly localized that correspond to the minimal and maximal eigen-energies, $E_{1}$ and $E_{N}$.
+In the last region $\alpha>\alpha_{c}$ there are only two eigenstates highly localized that correspond to the minimal and maximal eigenenergies, $E_{1}$ and $E_{N}$.
 The other states are extended through $N-1$ sites of the chain.

-We want to stress that the IPR gives a coarse description of the eigenstates, for example the states in Figure \ref{two-states}, despite of their very different behavior, are equally localized if the measure of localization is the IPR, effectively $L_{IPR}(\Psi_{E_{1}})=L_{IPR}(\Psi_{E_{M}})\simeq5.6$ for both states.
+We want to stress that the IPR gives a coarse description of the eigenstates, for example the states in Figure \ref{two-states}, despite of their very different behaviour, are equally localized if the measure of localization is the IPR, effectively $L_{IPR}(\Psi_{E_{1}})=L_{IPR}(\Psi_{E_{M}})\simeq5.6$ for both states.
 This indicates that the IPR can not distinguish the exponentially localized state from the state with a wave-like superposition extended over the chain if the latter has its coefficient $\Psi_{1}$ large enough.

-This shows that the IPR is a good tool to quantify changes in the system due to the introduction of a impurity spin, however it does not give information about where the eigen-state is localized.
+This shows that the IPR is a good tool to quantify changes in the system due to the introduction of a impurity spin, however it does not give information about where the eigenstate is localized.
 Moreover, it does not distinguish between quite different states as those described in Figure \ref{two-states}.
-Studying the coefficients of the eigen-states, we can observe where they are localized.
+Studying the coefficients of the eigenstates, we can observe where they are localized.
 In the present case they are mainly localized on the impurity site (see Figure \ref{two-states}).
 However, since we are interested in the transmission of initially localized quantum states, and that a successful transmission results in another localized state, the IPR could provide an easy way to identify when the transmission has taken place.